tkumata/rtyping/README.md

 # ⌨️ Typing Practice Program - R-Typing 🦀

 ## 📖 Overview

 R-Typing is a terminal-based typing practice application created as a learning project for Rust.
 The app is designed with simplicity in mind, focusing on essential features for a fun and educational experience.

-I’m still learning Rust, so feedback and corrections are very welcome!
+I\’m still learning Rust, so feedback and corrections are very welcome!

 ![sample1](./Screenshot1.png)